-According to the Announcement of the Ministry of Finance and the State Taxation Administration on Implementing the Preferential Income Tax Policies for Small and Micro Enterprises and Individual Industrial and Commercial Households (Announcement No.12 of the Ministry of Finance and the State Administration of Taxation in 2021) and the Announcement of State Taxation Administration on Implementing the Relevant Matters of Income Tax Preferential Policies in Support of Development of Small and Micro Profit Enterprises and Individual Industrial and Commercial Households (Announcement No.8 of State Taxation Administration in 2021), from January 1, 2021 to December 31, 2022, for the small low-profit enterprises, if the annual taxable income does not exceed RMB 1 million, the taxable income shall be calculated at a rate of 12.5%, and the enterprise income tax is paid at a rate of 20%; if the annual taxable income exceeds RMB 1 million but less than RMB 3 million, the taxable income shall be calculated at a rate of 50%, and the enterprise income tax will be paid at a rate of 20%".
-The above preferential tax policies apply to the subsidiaries of the Company, Shenzhen Beauty Century Garment Co., Ltd., Shenzhen Huaqiang Hotel Co., Ltd., Shenzhen Lisi Industrial Development Co., Ltd., Shenzhen Shenfang Sungang Property Management Co., Ltd. and Shenzhen Shenfang Property Management Co., Ltd.
+According to the Announcement of the Ministry of Finance and the State Taxation Administration on Implementing the Preferential Income Tax Policies for Small and Micro Enterprises and Individual Industrial and Commercial Households (Announcement No.12 of the Ministry of Finance and the State Administration of Taxation in 2021) and the Announcement of State Taxation Administration on Implementing the Relevant Matters of Income Tax Preferential Policies in Support of Development of Small and Micro Profit Enterprises and Individual Industrial and Commercial Households (Announcement No.8 of State Taxation Administration in 2021), from January 1, 2021 to December 31, 2022, for the small low-profit enterprises, if the annual taxable income does not exceed RMB 1 million, the taxable income shall be calculated at a rate of 12.5%, and the enterprise income tax is paid at a rate of 20%; if the annual taxable income exceeds RMB 1 million but less than RMB 3 million, the taxable income shall be calculated at a rate of 20%.
+The above preferential tax policies apply to the subsidiaries of the Company, Shenzhen Beauty Century Garment Co., Ltd., Shenzhen Huaqiang Hotel Co., Ltd., Shenzhen Shenfang Sungang Property Management Co., Ltd. and Shenzhen Shenfang Property Management Co., Ltd.